-The conference will be opened by a virtual view at the host City of Mannheim, welcoming you to the conference together with organiser ICLEI Europe, and the partners of the conference.
+The conference will be opened by a virtual view of the host City of Mannheim.
+Mannheim representatives will welcoming you to the conference together with organiser ICLEI Europe, and alongside conference partners.
 Get acquainted with the city, its projects and its fascinating transformation to set the scene for the sessions ahead.
 Hear from partners working across governance levels (local, state, national and European) as they preview the concepts, debates, and work that will be brought to the fore in the days to come.

-Ms. Notemboom’s presentation will be delivered in a visually interesting “TED talk” style, which will make use of Bernice’s exceptional video footage from past expeditions.
-Her presentation will be followed by a Q&A session with participants moderated by conference facilitators.
+Bernice’s address will be delivered in a visually interesting “TED talk” style, complemented by impressions from cities across Europe, and followed by a Q&A session with participants.

-This plenary will explore how cities can address sustainable resource use and sustainable transformation in a just and inclusive way, which focuses on the most vulnerable groups.
+This plenary will explore how cities can address sustainable resource use and societal transformation in a just and inclusive manner, which places particular focus on the most vulnerable groups.
 Panellists will also explore support and recovery programmes that they would like to see put in place at the EU-level.

 This introduction will be followed by a preview of the New Leipzig Charter, presented by Anne Katrin Bohle, State Secretary at the Federal Ministry of the Interior, Building and Community (BMI) .
 The plenary will culminate in Mayor Kurz presenting our local response to the EU Green Deal.
-The local response will have been previously agreed upon in a virtual Mayor’s Session on 21.
-September 2020.
+The local response will have been previously agreed upon in a virtual Mayor’s Meeting on 21 September 2020.

 Four high level policy panels will explore key approaches to tackle the urban transformation.
 Topics include adaptation to the changing climate, implementing a Circular Economy, Public Private People Partnerships as a new investment model, and resilience towards today's and future crises.